georgepearman/europe/_posts/2015-07-18-george-bamburgh-castle.md

     <figcaption>Delicious lunch at the Lord Creme Hotel in Bamburgh</figcaption>
 </figure>

-After lunch relaxed by the big grass area, and then walked up a mound to take some more photographs.
+After lunch we relaxed by the big grass area, and then walked up a mound to take some more photographs.

 <figure class="full">